Firefly: Biology

 A larviform female with light-emitting organs on her abdomen.
-Unlike actual larvae, she has compound eyes.
+Unlike larvae, she has compound eyes.

 Fireflies are beetles and in many aspects resemble other beetles at all stages of their life cycle, undergoing complete metamorphosis.
 A few days after mating, a female lays her fertilized eggs on or just below the surface of the ground.
 The eggs hatch three to four weeks later.
 In certain firefly species with aquatic larvae, such as Aquatica leii, the female oviposits on emergent portions of aquatic plants, and the larvae descend into the water after hatching.

 The larvae feed until the end of the summer.
 Most fireflies hibernate as larvae.
 Some do this by burrowing underground, while others find places on or under the bark of trees.
 They emerge in the spring.
 At least one species, Ellychnia corrusca, overwinters as an adult.
 The larvae of most species are specialized predators and feed on other larvae, terrestrial snails, and slugs.
 Some are so specialized that they have grooved mandibles that deliver digestive fluids directly to their prey.
 The larval stage lasts from several weeks up to, in certain species, two or more years.
 The larvae pupate for one to two and a half weeks and emerge as adults.

 Adult diet varies among firefly species: some are predatory, while others feed on plant pollen or nectar.
 Some adults, like the European glow-worm, have no mouth, emerging only to mate and lay eggs before dying.
 In most species, adults live for a few weeks in summer.

 Fireflies vary widely in their general appearance, with differences in color, shape, size, and features such as antennae.
 Adults differ in size depending on the species, with the largest up to 1 in long.
 Many species have non-flying larviform females.
 These can often be distinguished from the larvae only because the adult females have compound eyes, unlike the simple eyes of larvae, though the females have much smaller (and often highly regressed) eyes than those of their males.
 The most commonly known fireflies are nocturnal, although numerous species are diurnal and usually not luminescent; however, some species that remain in shadowy areas may produce light.

-Most fireflies are distasteful to vertebrate predators, as they contain the steroid pyrones lucibufagins, similar to the cardiotonic bufadienolides found in some poisonous toads.
+Most fireflies are distasteful to vertebrate predators, as they contain the steroid pyrones lucibufagins, similar to the cardiac stimulant bufadienolides found in some poisonous toads.
 All fireflies glow as larvae, where bioluminescence is an aposematic warning signal to predators.